nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 The ns-3 project is officially hosted on GitLab.com at https://gitlab.com/nsnam/.
 For convenience and historical reasons, ns-3-dev mirrors are currently posted on Bitbucket.com and GitHub.com, and kept in sync with the official repository periodically via cron jobs.
 We recommend that users who have been working from one of these mirrors repoint their remotes so that they pull origin or upstream from GitLab.com (see below explanation about how to configure remotes).

 This section of the manual provides common tips for both users and maintainers.
-Since the first part is shared, in this manual section we will start a personal repository and then explain what to do in some typical cases. ns-3 users often combine ns-3-dev with other repositories (pybindgen, netanim, apps from the app store).
+Since the first part is shared, in this manual section we will start with a personal repository and then explain what to do in some typical cases. ns-3 users often combine ns-3-dev with other repositories (pybindgen, netanim, apps from the app store).
 This manual chapter does not cover this use case; it only focuses on the single ns-3-dev repository.
 See other project documentation such as the ns-3 tutorial for descriptions on bundled releases distributed as source archives, or on the bake build tool for managing multiple repositories.
 The guidelines listed below also largely pertain to the user who is using (and cloning) bake from the GitLab.com repository.

 ns-3's Git workflow in a nutshell
 *********************************